FICTION | Hogwarts Is a Trade School!

 Others took up the cry.
 “Dark arts!
 Dark arts!
 Dark arts!
 She’s a dark witch!”

 I rolled my eyes.
 This again.
-The death of Voldermort and the end of his reign of terror didn’t seem to have made many British wizards feel secure.
+Despite the death of Voldermort and the end of his reign of terror, many British wizards still seemed so insecure.
 If anything, they’d since grown more paranoid, seeing dark magic behind everything they didn’t understand.

 “These are not dark arts!”
 I protested, angrily.
 “It’s just science.”
 I looked vainly at Celeste Wong, smart, practical Celeste Wong, for support.
 “I’m just trying to figure out how magic works.
 Isn’t that what us Ravenclaws are supposed to do?”
 But Celeste just shrank back in horror.